strongloop/strong-store-cluster/README.md

 ## Class: Collection

-A `Collection` instance acts lets you access a shared key-valyue store identified by a particular name or URI.
-Collections created by strong-store-cluster are stored by the master process in a node cluster that's created with the builtin `cluster` module.
-It also works if you're just running a single node instance without touching cluster at all.
+A `Collection` instance provides access to a shared key-value store shared by multiple node instances.

+How collections are named and stored is determined by the storage backend.
+The `strong-store-cluster` implementation stores collections in the master process (if you're using cluster), and accepts any arbitrary string as a collection name.

 A `Collection` object is also an `EventEmitter`.